konstruktoid/ansible-role-docker-rootless/README.md

 > Note that Debian 10 and earlier requires `docker_rootful: false` due to missing dependencies.

+The `docker_url`, `docker_release`, and `docker_compose_release`
-The `docker_url` and `docker_release` variables defines where you find the relevant binaries and which version you should use when doing a manual installation.
+variables defines where you find the relevant binaries and which version you should use when doing a manual installation.

 You define the name of the Docker user that will be created with the `docker_user` variable.
 This user will download and install the binaries if